 Can you prevent marble from etching?

-You can minimize it by avoiding acids, wiping spills immediately, and using a honed finish, but some etching is part of living with marble.
+You can minimize it by avoiding acids, wiping spills immediately, using coasters and trivets, and choosing a honed finish — but some etching is part of living with marble.

 How often should marble be sealed?

-More often than granite — sometimes every few months in heavy-use areas.
+More often than granite — sometimes every few months in heavy-use areas, and at least annually elsewhere.
 Use the water-drop test to decide.

 What cleaners are safe for marble?

 Warm water with a pH-neutral cleaner or mild dish soap.
-Never vinegar, lemon, bleach, or abrasives.
+Never use vinegar, lemon, bleach, ammonia, or abrasives.

 Love marble?
 We will help you care for it